3 key takeaways

 Can you use the STAR method for every position on a resume?

-Yes, you can use the STAR method for every position on a resume.
+Yes, you can use the STAR framework for every position on a resume.
 You can reorder the elements of STAR (Situation, Task, Action, Result) for each achievement to keep your resume from becoming formulaic.
 This flexibility ensures your resume remains engaging and clearly communicates your impact in various roles.